 Sadie Anne is gifted in administration and divides her time between managing the office and organizing the breeding business.

 The Byerley family continues to serve you with joy, in the care of your pets and the work at the ranch.

 Maranda Ranch is owned and operated by the Byerley family.

-Maribeth Byerley has had a lifelong relationship with animals, starting with two dogs, Toby and Reggie, she adopted in high school and learned to train.
+Maribeth Byerley has had a lifelong relationship with animals, starting with two dogs, Toby and Reggie, whom she adopted in high school and learned to train.
 She went on to base her career on her ability with animals, graduating from Moorpark College with a degree in Exotic Animal Training and Management.
 She then worked at the Brookfield Zoo near Chicago, training dolphins, sea lions, seals and a walrus, as well as working in the Brookfield Children's Petting Zoo.
 Moving back to California, she received her license as an Instructor at Guide Dogs For The Blind and worked at the Marin headquarters for four years training dogs.

 While working at Guide Dogs for the Blind, Maribeth met and married her husband Dave, who was also a licensed instructor with experience running a boarding kennel.
 In fact, the name of the kennel is a testimony to their relationship; Maribeth-and-Dave became Mar-an-da, the genesis of the name of Maranda Ranch.
 Dave passed away in 2012, leaving his love of dogs and expertise in running a kennel to his children.